aki-russia/requirejs-events/README.md

 	new_bus.on('some_event', handler);

 	mangra.fire('some_event'); // the handler will not fire new_bus.fire('some_event'); // the handler will fire
+	mangra.new_bus_name.fire('some_event'); // the handler will fire

 #### Initialize object as events bus

-Also you can `init`  any object as events bus, useful when you need to provide events-like interface for particular object,
+Also you can `init`  any object as events bus, useful when you need to provide events-like interface for particular object

 `mangra.init(object_to_init)`